 - Salary costs of staff seconded full time to the project by one of the applicant group members.

-Click here for the REDF Call 3 Scheme document.
+Click here to download the REDF Scheme document.

 Am I eligible?
 Who can apply?